 a) Exercise: More evidence is now available on the benefits of exercise in decreasing CRF.
 The largest meta-analysis to date including 4881 patients with cancer during or after treatment found that exercise reduced CRF by a mean of 0.32 during and 0.38 following cancer therapy–aerobic exercise was the commonest method.32 A systematic review looking at 3816 participants found that moderate intensity exercise resulted in significant reduction of fatigue and increased walking endurance.33 Recommendations for an individualized exercise program should take into consideration the stage of cancer, patient’s age, psychosocial status, pain conditions.
 Treatment should start at a low intensity, gradually increasing as the individual’s aerobic capacity improves.
 Only rare and mild adverse events from exercise occur, including back, wrist, lower leg and rotator cuff injury; and they respond to usual treatments for soft tissue strain/overuse.
 The American College of Sports Medicine recently published guidelines regarding exercise in cancer patients and survivors.
 Generally, these patients do not need exercise tolerance testing prior to initiating an exercise program.
 However, additional screening is needed for those with peripheral neuropathies, musculoskeletal co-morbidities, wasting syndromes, increase risk of infection and fractures.

-With regards to aerobic exercise, studies have shown that moderately intense aerobic exercise, as defined by 55-75% maximum heart rate, is effective in managing cancer related fatigue in early stage diagnosis.
+With regards to aerobic exercise, studies have shown that moderately intense aerobic exercise, as defined by 55-75% maximum heart rate, is effective in managing cancer related fatigue in early-stage diagnosis.
 Modes of exercise include walking, or stationary cycling for those with ataxia or balance difficulties.
 Duration is typically 10-90 minutes, with a frequency of three to seven days a week.
 Recommendations for resistance exercise prescription include modes such as resistance bands, dumbbells, or fixed weight systems.
 Moderate to vigorous intensity (60-90% of one-repetition maximum) is suggested with two to four sets of exercises ranging from eight to 15 repetitions performed.
-Frequency of resistance training should be three times a week.34 Overall, the American College of Sports Medicine (ACSM) recommends a total of 150 minutes of weekly moderate intensity exercise for this patient population.
+Frequency of resistance training should be three times a week.34 Overall, the American College of Sports Medicine (ACSM) recommends a total of 150 minutes of weekly moderate intensity exercise and 2 days of strength training for this patient population.

 According to ACSM guidelines, no cancer specific changes for aerobic exercises have to be made.
 However, specific resistance training adjustments should be made for various cancer diagnoses.
 For example, for patients with breast cancer, the first 16 sessions should be supervised.
 Very low resistance should be used initially, with close monitoring of lymphedema or arm and shoulder symptoms.
 Patients with breast cancer and prostate cancer are at high risk for fractures, as bony involvement is more prevalent in these populations.
 (Schmitz, American College of Sports Medicine Roundtable on Exercise Guidelines for Cancer Survivors, July 2010).